-IV.
-COCLUDING REMARKS
+V. CONCLUDING REMARKS

-The goal of this paper was to demonstrate how the suggested service-oriented constructs can be used for the creation of three different modeling patterns.
+The goal of this paper was to demonstrate how the suggested service-oriented constructs can be used for the creation of five different modeling patterns.
 Traditionally, modeling patterns are constructed taking into account just dynamic aspects of business processes.
 The advantage of the suggested modeling constructs is that they allow integration of both static and dynamic aspects.
-One of the main contributions of this paper is the presentation of two new patterns such as synchronization and enclosing.
+One of the main contributions of this paper is the presentation of the extended universal interaction pattern.

 The separation of static and dynamic details of the presented patterns creates fundamental difficulties for two major reasons:

 - Since the static aspects must somehow be compensated by using dynamic constructs, the number of patterns becomes bigger than is really necessary.
-Sometimes, the pattern differences are difficult to understand and they are visually unrecognizable by business experts. - 2) If static aspects are not taken into account, then patterns will become more complicated to use them for the purpose of blending enterprise and software engineering.
+Sometimes, the pattern differences are difficult to understand and they are visually unrecognizable by business experts. - If static aspects are not taken into account, then patterns will become more complicated to use them for the purpose of blending enterprise and software engineering.